 Relevance of ML for Horizon Scanning: Insights and Limitations from News Media Data

-Relevance is one of the main criteria for assessing evidence for foresight knowledge and science communication.
-The basic idea of determining the relevance of evidence for the assessment of knowledge is essential for both fields and has long been practised in the quality assessment of scientific knowledge.
-While evidence for scientific knowledge is derived from the bibliometric analysis of scientific data and from the traceability and repeatability of scientific experiments, the relevant evidence for foresight knowledge and evidence-based science communication is found particularly in the highly dynamic production contexts of diverse knowledge flows.
-In terms of evidence-based science communication, central demands are to provide evidence that is useful for science communication, in particular related to challenges and needs from science communication practice.
-In terms of foresight knowledge, evidence must provide radical, new knowledge and expertise as input for robust foresight processes.

 Our results suggest that the extracted data can be useful for answering the following questions: Which forward-looking statements can be identified in contemporary news articles?
 Who is making the statement?
 Which are the latest publications of the person making the statement?
 Is the statement backed by expertise?

 In our view, our ML-aided approach is able to provide relevant insights in the context of forward-looking statements in public media. and thus contribute to the first dimension of the science communication knowledge cascade (Jensen and Gerber 2020).
 Our results confirmed that the ML approach is a helpful support for semi-automatically extracting forward-looking statements from a large dataset and for identifying experts actors associated with those.